file9.ai

 • Highest point: Gerlachovsky Stit at 2,655 m

-• Natural resources: Lignite, small amounts of iron ore, copper, and manganese
+• Natural resources: Includes lignite, iron ore, copper, and arable land

 People and Society